SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 2. Provide a title in the **Title** field, and a description of the work to be done in the text box below the title field (where it says, "Leave a comment").

+3. In the column on the right, click on **Projects** and assign the issue to a project.

+4. (Optional) In the column on the right, click on **Assignees** and assign the ticket to the person who will work on it.

 #### Further Links